openshift/jenkins-plugin/README.md

 b)  "waitTime":  The amount of time in milliseconds to see whether the specified number of replicas have been reached.
 Default is 1 minute.

+####  "Tag OpenShift Image"

-8. "Tag OpenShift Image":  The step name is "openShiftTag".
+The step name is "openShiftTag".
 Mandatory parameters are:

 a)  "sourceStream" or "srcStream":  The ImageStream of the existing image.